-Sanjena earned a BA in English from Yale University, where she served as editor-in-chief of the Globalist magazine.
-She received multiple grants to report from three continents, writing about striking Chilean miners, Nepali Gurkha soldiers in training, and the conflict zone in Cyprus.
+Sanjena earned a BA in English from Yale University, where she studied literary journalism and fiction.
+She received multiple grants to report from three continents.
 She was awarded the English Department’s highest honors for each of her two senior theses: one on the novels of Zadie Smith, the other a series of linked short stories.

 After school, Sanjena worked as a reporter covering technology and Silicon Valley culture in San Francisco before moving to Mumbai to become a foreign correspondent.